-- Clinical Supervisors: These are licensed clinical psychologists, who are your primary and secondary supervisors and maintain full responsibility over your supervision and training, as described above. - ❖ Peer Supervisor- Postdoctoral Resident: Throughout your training year you will receive formal supervision from a Postdoctoral Resident.
+- Clinical Supervisors: These are licensed clinical psychologists, who are your primary and secondary supervisors and maintain full responsibility over your supervision and training, as described above. - Peer Supervisor- Postdoctoral Resident: Throughout your training year you will receive formal supervision from one (of our two) Postdoctoral Residents.
 The Resident is a psychology doctoral graduate, who is completing advanced training and accruing hours toward licensure as a psychologist.
-The Resident is a supervisor in training.
-The Resident functions under clinical supervision of the licensed clinical

-- psychologist and receives supervision and training on all aspects of his or her clinical duties, including supervision of the interns. - Psychiatric Provider: is an active contributor to your formal training.
-They participate and present in our weekly didactic trainings and case consultation.
+The Resident is considered to be a supervisor in training.
+The Resident functions under clinical supervision of the licensed clinical psychologist and receives supervision and training on all aspects of his or her clinical duties, including supervision of the interns. - The second Postdoctoral Resident is considered an informal peer supervisor, who does not participate in any formal evaluation process of the intern.
+You may reach out to both of your Resident peer supervisors at any time for peer supervision. - Psychiatric Provider: is an active contributor to your formal training.
+They participate and present in our weekly didactic training and case consultation.
 You will have ample opportunity to learn from and consult with our psychiatric provider throughout the year on a variety of topics related to your clinical work and practice with special emphasis on psychopharmacology. - Administrative Supervisor: CVCH's Executive Director of Behavioral Health is the administrative supervisor for all Associate Behavioral Health Directors.
-The Associate Behavioral Health Director for Wenatchee Behavioral Medicine is also the Behavioral Medicine Training Program Director and, as such, is the administrative supervisor for all of the Behavioral Medicine Training Program clinical supervisors and faculty.
+The Associate Behavioral Health Director for Wenatchee Behavioral Medicine sites is also the Behavioral Medicine Training Program Director and, as such, is the administrative supervisor for all the Behavioral Medicine Program clinical supervisors and faculty.
 It's important to understand the difference between clinical and administrative supervisors.
 Administrators function under a business management model.
 They are involved in personnel duties, such hiring, firing, promotions, raises, scheduling, as well as program development at CVCH.
-The interns meet for regularly scheduled one-one-one meetings with the Executive Director of Behavioral Health several times a year, and he/she/they supports them in providing additional administrative oversight, sharing about and discussing organizational-level initiatives and systems, ensuring they have the resources they need and are being well supported, and generally ensuring that their training experience is of the highest quality possible.
+The interns meet for regularly scheduled one-one-one meetings with the Executive Director of Behavioral Health several times a year, and he/she/they supports them in providing additional administrative oversight, sharing and discussing organizational-level initiatives, assuring that interns have resources and other equipment they might need, and generally ensuring that their training experience is of the highest quality possible.